 I looked at Nguyen.
 His features remained as impassive as ever in the face of our dire situation.
 We could not get to the end of the bridge without being carried down past the tank into the rapids below that led deep into enemy held territory unless Kilo Company had moved in to support our rear and there was no indication of that.
 We had no radio.
 I had my .45 and my K-Bar knife while Nguyen had an M-16 and his own exotic knife.
 We didn’t have our packs, or anything else, and we were laying on the flats next to a river that was about to become the most perfect and deadly field of fire the NVA had ever seen.
 The light was fast improving, and it wouldn’t be long before we started to take the kind of fire we would not be responding to, other than to get hit and die.
 The Skyraiders would come back but they’d be too late.
-What of my company was left on the other side of the river couldn’t be expected to hold the fire back from what gave every evidence of being an entire regiment of well-equipped and experienced enemy troops.
+What remnant of my company was left on the other side of the river couldn’t be expected to hold the fire back from what gave every evidence of being an entire regiment of well-equipped and experienced enemy troops.

 Nguyen’s limited English didn’t call for my coming up with a cool sounding plan.
 There was no plan, and Nguyen didn’t need one.
 Without saying anything he eased to his feet, crouched down and headed off across the open sand and mud flat toward whatever crease might exist between that surface and the bottom of the cliff to our west.
 I followed.
 Both of us ran low and bent over at first, but after only a few yards abandoned the idea of trying to avoid bullets that would be delivered by automatic weapons, if they were to be fired at us at all.
 No zig-zagging was going to save us from machine gun fire at close range, and the longer we were exposed the more likely it would become that we wouldn’t make it to any kind of cover.

 There was a small berm made up of jungle debris and rock fall near the cliff wall.
 With an E-Tool, a near perfect protected area could have been dug out behind it in minutes but we had no tools of any kind, other than our knives.
-Nguyen sprawled behind the inadequate barrier and I followed, flipping around to lay flat on my stomachs and see what I could over the top lip of the berm.
+Nguyen sprawled behind the inadequate barrier and I followed, flipping around to lay flat on my stomach and see what I could over the top lip of the berm.
 I could have used my binoculars to some effect but those were back with the rest of my gear.

 The sun was coming up and would soon make looking directly across the rushing water difficult, as the cliff wall ran almost directly north and south.
 The sun would come up right over the top of the hill the enemy occupied.
 I studied the terrain across the flat surface we’d come across.
 I did not look at the bodies laying still on the riverbank, and realized, in averting my gaze, that I was not as immune to emotion as I thought I’d become.
 The thought was as upsetting as it was welcome.
 I hadn’t known anyone in the company for more than a few weeks but the enormity of losing those I had met, no matter how passingly, was becoming more daunting all the time.

-Nguyen tapped my right shoulder lightly, and then pointed toward where the bodies of Tex and the boy lay sprawled.
-I grimaced inside, but concentrated and focused my attention.
+Nguyen tapped my right shoulder lightly and then pointed toward where the bodies of Tex and the boy lay sprawled.
+I grimaced inside but concentrated and focused my attention.
 There was a patrol crawling toward us, making no effort to fire and maneuver or change direction in any way.
 My hand went to my .45 and I carefully unsnapped the leather strap securing it in my holster.

 “Fusner,” Nguyen whispered into my ear, pronouncing the name as ‘Fuzzner.’

 I stared out, my eyes wide.
-It was Fusner, and Stephens, with Zippo in the lead.
+It was Fusner, and Stevens, with Zippo in the lead.
 They didn’t bother to snake across the muddy sand surface.
 They just slithered toward us, using their elbows to pull themselves along.
 Fusner’s back was covered with one small billowing piece of plastic.

 “The radio,” I whispered back to Nguyen, without taking my eyes off the advancing scout team.
 I realized I was holding my breath.
 How could the NVA miss them moving across that flat in that perfect field of fire, well within the range of AK-47 or RPG fire?
 But there was no fire.